 12:02 am

-Attention Deficit Hyperactivity Disorder () is often associated with childhood, but it is increasingly recognized as a condition that persists into adulthood for many individuals. can impact various aspects of daily life, including work, relationships, and self-esteem.
-Understanding how to recognize, diagnose, and treat ADHD in adults is crucial for improving quality of life and achieving personal goals.
+Attention Deficit Hyperactivity Disorder () is often associated with childhood, but it is increasingly recognized as a condition that persists into adulthood for many individuals.
+Adult ADHD can impact various aspects of daily life, including work, relationships, and -esteem.
+Understanding how to recognize, diagnose, and treat ADHD in adults is crucial for improving and achieving personal goals.

 Recognizing the Signs and of Adult ADHD